Chapter V · revised 28 April 2026

 Contract SigningAny member can bind the LLCOnly managers can bind the LLC

-Bank AccessAll members are authorized signatoriesOnly managers are authorized signatories
+Bank AccessAll members are authorised signatoriesOnly managers are authorised signatories

 Liability ExposureAll members are agents of the LLCOnly managers carry agency liability

-Investor AppealLow (investors want passive role)High (investors can be passive members)
+Investor AppealLow (investors prefer a passive role)High (investors can be passive members)

 ComplexitySimpler to operateRequires more documentation